 6 Best Video Special Effects To Elevate Your Visual Content

 It’s the question every video marketer has had at some point: what actually makes a marketing video engaging?
 Take a moment and think about some of your favorite commercials and ask yourself, what aspect of their creative concept made the greatest lasting impression on you?
+You might find yourself considering ads with stunning visual effects

 1) Cinemagraphs

-This visual effect is particularly successful for Product Marketing.
-Cinemagraphs can dynamically showcase an entire line of products, or even highlight unique benefits with a thumb-stopping style.
+This visual effect is particularly successful for product marketing and ecommerce, since cinemagraphs can dynamically showcase an entire line of products or even highlight unique benefits with a thumb-stopping style.
+In the video example above, only the sky is animated, creating an eye-catching asset.

 This visual effect is perfect for: